 Wakatobi’s resident octopus can put on quite a show for those who know where to look.
 The creature displays native cunning; it adapts, and learns and you’ll find it lurking on the reefs of Wakatobi.
 Octopi truly are among the ocean’s most intriguing animals.
 The reefs and shallows around Wakatobi are home to several dozen species of these stealthy cephalopods, and should you spot one, you are in for an entertaining treat.
 Some are masters of camouflage and misdirection, while others use a combination of natural cover and improvised props to cloak their movements.

-In a tranquil island setting far from crowds and cities, with no other divers for at least 100 miles, Wakatobi seamlessly blends five-star amenities and civilized comforts with a pristine natural environment; a pairing that has secured its reputation as one of the world’s finest resorts.
+In a tranquil island setting far from crowds and cities, with no other divers for at least 100 miles, Wakatobi blends five-star amenities and civilized comforts with a pristine natural environment, which has earned its reputation as one of the world’s finest resorts.

-Underwater visibility is mostly between 20 and 50 meters.
+Underwater visibility is between 20 and 50 meters.
 You can enjoy diving 365 days a year at Wakatobi.
-The climate is drier than most parts of Indonesia, and the surrounding reefs and islands protect the area from major storms.
+The climate is drier than most parts of Indonesia.
+The surrounding reefs and islands protect the area from major storms.

 Whether you are a non-diver or would simply like to take break from the scheduled dives, Wakatobi offers a plethora of non-diving activities, both water-based and on land, to absorb you whether you are looking for physical or intellectual distraction.